Jaguar XF Performance

 - "All engines except the base 4-cylinder have stop-start technology that shuts off the engine at idle to save fuel.
 Start-stop startups, however, can be jarring, and we found ourselves disabling the feature." -- Kelley Blue Book

 - "Under the hood, the base XF's 4-cylinder engine is not high on our list, as it's rather unrefined and barely gets better fuel economy than the supercharged V6." -- AutoTrader (2014)

 Handling and Braking

-- "Around corners, the XF has considerable grip and surprisingly high limits.
-The steering is a little light and numb, but the 2013 Jaguar XF is still more fun to drive than many competitors." -- Edmunds
+- "Driven briskly around turns, the Jaguar XF has considerable grip and surprisingly high limits.
+More demanding drivers might find the steering a little too light, but the XF is still more fun to drive than many competitors." -- Edmunds